haj-17/The-project/README.md

 # The-project
 # Hello this our program which is called "SECURE LOGIN PAGE" .
-# Hope the you will find it great :) .
+# Hope that you will find it great :)